alphasoc/nfr/README.md

 ```

 ## Configuration
 Namescore expects to find its configuration file in `/etc/namescore/config.yml`.
 You can find an example [`config.yml`](https://github.com/alphasoc/namescore/blob/master/config.yml) file in the repository's root directory.
-The file defines the network interface to monitor for DNS traffic, and other variables.
+The file defines the network interface to monitor for DNS traffic, output preferences, and other variables.
 If you already have AlphaSOC API key, update the file with your key and place within the `/etc/namescore/` directory.

 If you are a new user, simply run `namescore account register` to create the file and generate an API key, e.g.

 ```
 # namescore account register
-Please provide your details to generate an API key and set up /etc/namescore/ A valid email address is required to activate the key.
+Please provide your details to generate an AlphaSOC API key.
+A valid email address is required for activation purposes.

 By performing this request you agree to our Terms of Service and Privacy Policy (https://www.alphasoc.com/terms-of-service)